The Forestry Act

 Article 26

-The classification or declassification of a conservation forest may be effected by submitting an application to the direct municipality or county (city) government agency by a legal entity or organization located in the vicinity of the forest or other parties having direct interests.
+The classification or declassification of a protection forest may be effected by submitting an application to the governing municipality or county (city) government agency by a legal entity or organization located in the vicinity of the forest or other parties having direct interests.
 The application then must be presented to the central government agency for approval.
 If the forest falls under the jurisdiction of the central government agency, the application shall be sent directly to the central government agency.

 Article 27

-Starting from the day of the said promulgation until the day of promulgation stipulated in Article 29, Section 2, forests classified as conservation forests may not be developed or logged, except with the approval of the government agency.
+Starting from the day of the said promulgation until the day of promulgation stipulated in Article 29, Section 2, forests classified as protection forests may not be developed or logged, except with the approval of the government agency.

-Starting from the day of the said promulgation until the day of promulgation stipulated in Article 29, Section 2, forests classified as conservation forests may not be developed or logged, except with the approval of the government agency.
+Starting from the day of the said promulgation until the day of promulgation stipulated in Article 29, Section 2, forests classified as protection forests may not be developed or logged, except with the approval of the government agency.

 Article 28

-Should any party with direct interests object to the specific classification or declassification of a forest, the party may present a statement of opinion to the local government agency within thirty (30) days of the day of promulgation stipulated in the first paragraph of the preceding article.
+Should any party with direct interests object to the specific classification or declassification of protection forest, the party may present a statement of opinion to the local government agency within thirty (30) days of the day of promulgation stipulated in the first paragraph of the preceding article.

 Article 29

-The relevant direct municipality or county (city) government agency shall present all documents related to the classification or declassification of a conservation forest to the central government agency for approval.
-Where there are objections filed according to the preceding article, the statement of opinion shall be enclosed.
-The classification or declassification of a conservation forest, after approval by the central government agency, shall be promulgated by the relevant direct municipal or county (city) government agency, and the forest owner shall be duly notified.
+The relevant governing municipality or county (city) government agency shall submit all documents related to the classification or declassification of a protection forest to the central government agency for approval.
+If objections are filed in accordance with the preceding Article, the statement of opinion shall be included.

 Article 30

-No logging, damage to wood or bamboo, development or livestock grazing, harvesting or excavating of earth, rocks, grass cover or tree roots may be carried out in a conservation forest, except with the approval or consent of the government agency.
+No logging, damage to wood or bamboo, development or livestock grazing, harvesting or excavating of earth, rocks, grass cover or tree roots may be carried out in a protection forest, except with the approval or consent of the government agency.

 The government agency may order reforestation or other essential restoration procedures if these limitations are violated.